Designing Mission-Critical Communication Software from Scratch, Delivering 6-Month Faster Release

 We designed core emergency-response features end-to-end, prioritizing real-world clarity, speed, and escalation over surface-level aesthetics.
 Every decision was rooted in UX: creating intuitive flows, simplifying critical paths, and enabling developers to build faster through a strong, well-structured design system.

-Priority calling (9+ types) with overrides: Calls follow strict priority logic so an SOS or high-priority incident can pre-empt routine traffic.
+Calls follow strict priority logic so an SOS or high-priority incident can pre-empt routine traffic.
 Visual and audio treatment make escalation unmistakable.

 How We Built